 Looking for a very special Australian gift?

-We offer a complimentary shipping service to anywhere in the world and will include a personalised note from you to the recipient.
+We offer a complimentary shipping service to anywhere in the world when you buy Aboriginal Art and we also include a personalised note from you to the recipient.
 So if you are looking for a Christmas, birthday, wedding, anniversary or any special occasion gift just fill in your details, the recipients details and your personalised note in the special instructions section of the on-line order form!

 Visit The Online Gallery Section

 It’s ancient.
-It’s indigenous.
+It’s native.
 It’s artistic.
-We are talking about Aboriginal paintings by the indigenous Aboriginal people of Australia of course! :)
+We are talking about Indigenous Australian Art by the indigenous Aboriginal people of Australia of course! :)

 The Aborigines migrated to Australia over 30,000 years ago and brought their rich tribal culture, spiritual beliefs and their art.
 According to the 2011 Census, there are 548,370 who consider themselves to be Aborigines, which is around 3% of Australia’s total population.